microsoft/health-architectures/Postman/README.md

 ## Azure API for FHIR access
-To access Azure API for FHIR (hereto called the "FHIR server"), we'll need to create or update the following variables.
+To access Azure API for FHIR (hereto called the "FHIR server"), we'll need to create or update the following Postman environment variables.

 - ```fhirurl``` – The FHIR service full URL.
 For example, https://xxx.azurehealthcareapis.com.
 It's located from the FHIR service overview menu option.
 - ```bearerToken``` – The variable to store the Azure Active Directory (Azure AD) access token in the script.
 Leave it blank.